xMasterX/all-the-plugins/non_catalog_apps/quac/README.md

 ## Building / Install

-This app is currently built with `ufbt`, intended for the stock firmware.
+This app is currently built with [ufbt](https://github.com/flipperdevices/flipperzero-ufbt), intended for the stock firmware.
 I have not tested this on other firmwares.
 The `.fap` file can be found in the Releases section on the right.

 <a href="https://www.buymeacoffee.com/rdefeo" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>